turt2live/matrix-voyager-bot/docs/api.md

   timestamp: 1234567890, // milliseconds since epoch
   nodeId: 1234,
   meta: { // Not present if the node no longer exists on the graph
+    // One or more of these fields will be present, depending on the change
     displayName: 'Some Name',
     avatarUrl: 'https://...',
     isAnonymous: false